 When I was small, my parents used to tell me to study hard, get good grades, and go to good schools.
 I was raised in a typical Asian family environment by typical Asian mentality parents.
 Working hard, was the spine of our lives.
-My parents dreamed of one of their kids to become a doctor.
+My parents dreamed of one of their kids becoming a doctor.
 I can tell you my sister and I managed to squash their dream pretty hard.

 So where am I going with this?

 What is success anyway?
+Money?

 It’s all about money, isn’t it?
 People with money are successful.

-Why don’t we hear average people telling us “you will be fine.
+Why don’t we hear average people telling us “you will be fine?
 You don’t need as much money as you think you need when you retire”?
 Because it’s boring and probably some people don’t want us to know the truth.

 How many people in this world actually retired with several millions of dollars?
-Are retirees without millions of dollars suffering every day and complaining of not having millions of dollars in their bank?
+Are retirees without millions of dollars suffering every day and complaining about not having millions of dollars in their bank?
 I don’t think so.

 In fact, I am already successful.
 I graduated with multiple degrees.
 I changed my career in my mid-30s (I am no longer in the Science field).
-I have a family.
-I have a job, a car, a house.
-I am not famous or rich, but some of those famous and rich people probably want something that I already have.
+I have a family, a car, and a house.

 To them, I am successful.

 So many people want what we already have.
 Even those people with millions of dollars want what you already have.

 Having a lot of money is only a small portion of being successful in life.
 I keep reminding myself that.
-Especially when I trade options and when I spend time with my family.
+Especially now when I trade options and when I spend time with my family.

 What do you think?
 What does it mean to be successful for you?